awsdocs/aws-cdk-guide/doc_source/cli.md

 Options:

-  --app, -a             REQUIRED: command-line for executing your app or a cloud
+  -a, --app                 REQUIRED: command-line for executing your app or a
-                        assembly directory (e.g. "node bin/my-app.js")  [string]
+                            cloud assembly directory (e.g. "node bin/my-app.js")
+                                                                        [string]

-  --context, -c         Add contextual string parameter (KEY=VALUE)      [array]
+  -c, --context             Add contextual string parameter (KEY=VALUE)  [array]

-  --plugin, -p          Name or path of a node package that extend the CDK
+  -p, --plugin              Name or path of a node package that extend the CDK
                             features.
 Can be specified multiple times    [array]

       --trace               Print trace for stack warnings             [boolean]

       --strict              Do not construct stacks with warnings      [boolean]

-  --ignore-errors       Ignores synthesis errors, which will likely produce an
-                        invalid output                [boolean] [default: false]
+      --ignore-errors       Ignores synthesis errors, which will likely produce an invalid output         [boolean] [default: false]

-  --json, -j            Use JSON output instead of YAML when templates are
+  -j, --json                Use JSON output instead of YAML when templates are
                             printed to STDOUT         [boolean] [default: false]

-  --verbose, -v         Show debug logs (specify multiple times to increase
+  -v, --verbose             Show debug logs (specify multiple times to increase
                             verbosity)                  [count] [default: false]

+      --debug               Enable emission of additional debugging information, such as creation stack traces of tokens [boolean] [default: false]

-  --profile             Use the indicated AWS profile as the default environment
+      --profile             Use the indicated AWS profile as the default environment                                 [string]
-                                                                        [string]

       --proxy               Use the indicated proxy.
-Will read from HTTPS_PROXY
-                        environment variable if not specified.          [string]
+Will read from HTTPS_PROXY environment variable if not specified       [string]

-  --ca-bundle-path      Path to CA certificate to use when validating HTTPS
+      --ca-bundle-path      Path to CA certificate to use when validating HTTPS requests.
-                        requests.
 Will read from AWS_CA_BUNDLE environment
-                        variable if not specified.                      [string]
+                            variable if not specified                   [string]

-  --ec2creds, -i        Force trying to fetch EC2 instance credentials.
-Default:
+  -i, --ec2creds            Force trying to fetch EC2 instance credentials.
-                        guess EC2 instance status.                     [boolean]
+                            Default: guess EC2 instance status         [boolean]

-  --version-reporting   Include the "AWS::CDK::Metadata" resource in synthesized
+      --version-reporting   Include the "AWS::CDK::Metadata" resource in
-                        templates (enabled by default)                 [boolean]
+                            synthesized templates (enabled by default) [boolean]

-  --path-metadata       Include "aws:cdk:path" CloudFormation metadata for each
+      --path-metadata       Include "aws:cdk:path" CloudFormation metadata for
-                        resource (enabled by default)  [boolean] [default: true]
+                            each resource (enabled by default)
+                                                       [boolean] [default: true]

       --asset-metadata      Include "aws:asset:*" CloudFormation metadata for
                             resources that user assets (enabled by default) [boolean] [default: true]

-  --role-arn, -r        ARN of Role to use when invoking CloudFormation [string]
+  -r, --role-arn            ARN of Role to use when invoking CloudFormation
+                                                                        [string]

       --toolkit-stack-name  The name of the CDK toolkit stack           [string]

-  --staging             Copy assets to the output directory (use --no-staging to
+      --staging             Copy assets to the output directory (use --no-staging to disable, needed for local debugging the source files with SAM CLI)
-                        disable, needed for local debugging the source files with SAM CLI)                  [boolean] [default: true]
+                                                       [boolean] [default: true]

-  --output, -o          Emits the synthesized cloud assembly into a directory
+  -o, --output              Emits the synthesized cloud assembly into a
-                        (default: cdk.out)                              [string]
+                            directory (default: cdk.out)                [string]

-  --no-color            Removes colors and other style from console output
-                                                      [boolean] [default: false]
+      --no-color            Removes colors and other style from console output [boolean] [default: false]

-  --fail                Fail with exit code 1 in case of diff
-                                                      [boolean] [default: false]
+      --fail                Fail with exit code 1 in case of diff [boolean] [default: false]

       --version             Show version number                        [boolean]

   -h, --help                Show help                                  [boolean]

 If your app has a single stack, there is no need to specify the stack name